DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

 \subsection{PRNU-blind anonymization}

-In this scenario, the actual device PRNU is unknown, therefore the reference device fingerprint used during the DIP inversion and the blocks assembly corresponds to the noise residual extracted from the image, i.e., $\P = \W$.
-As previously done, we report the PSNR and AUC of the ROC curves for all three investigated datasets.
-Figs.~\ref{fig:dresden_prnu_blind_png}, \ref{fig:dresden_prnu_blind_jpg}, \ref{fig:vision_prnu_blind} depicts results for datasets $\mathcal{D}_u$, $\mathcal{D}_c$ and $\mathcal{V}$, respectively.
+In this scenario, the actual device PRNU is unknown, therefore the reference device fingerprint used during the \gls{dip} inversion and the blocks assembly corresponds to the noise residual extracted from the image, i.e., $\P = \W$.
+As previously done, we report the \gls{psnr} and \gls{auc} of the \gls{roc} curves for all three investigated datasets. \cref{fig:dresden_prnu_blind_png}, \cref{fig:dresden_prnu_blind_jpg}, \cref{fig:vision_prnu_blind} depicts results for datasets $\mathcal{D}_u$, $\mathcal{D}_c$ and $\mathcal{V}$, respectively. \red{For the sake of clarity in the following discussion, results for $L=25$ and $L=75$ are not depicted in these plots.}

-In terms of PSNRs, on Vision dataset we are able to outperform \cite{Mandelli2017}, while for Dresden-related datasets we achieve slightly lower results.
-Moreover, DIPPAS achieves slightly higher AUCs than state-of-the-art solutions.
-Notice that the best AUC values are obtained for $L = 1$, i.e., without performing block averaging.
+In terms of \gls{psnr}, on Vision dataset we are able to outperform \cite{Mandelli2017}, while for Dresden dataset we achieve slightly lower results.
+Moreover, \gls{dippas} achieves slightly higher \glspl{auc} than state-of-the-art solutions.
+Notice that the best \gls{auc} values are obtained for $L = 1$, i.e., without performing block averaging.

-We think this less effective anonymization with respect to the previous PRNU-aware scenario can be due to the assumption done during the DIPPAS inversion \eqref{eq:dip_prnu} in order to estimate the anonymized image.
-As a matter of fact, the DIPPAS paradigm leverages the PRNU-based image modeling reported in \eqref{eq:I_prnu_def}.
-Whenever the PRNU estimate $\K$ is unknown and the noise residual $\W$ is used instead, as reported in \eqref{eq:dip_prnu_blind}, the model is not clearly satisfied and the DIPPAS solution will be sub-optimum.
-For this reason, in a PRNU-blind scenario, DIPPAS is still able to achieve good accuracies in terms of PSNR, however failing against the method \cite{Mandelli2017} for what concerns the AUCs.
+We think this less effective anonymization with respect to the previous \gls{prnu}-aware scenario can be due to the assumption done during the \gls{dip} inversion \eqref{eq:dip_prnu} in order to estimate the anonymized image.
+As a matter of fact, the \gls{dip} paradigm leverages the \gls{prnu}-based image modeling reported in \eqref{eq:I_prnu_def}.
+Whenever the \gls{prnu} estimate $\K$ is unknown and the noise residual $\W$ is used instead, as reported in \eqref{eq:dip_prnu_blind}, the model is not clearly satisfied and the \gls{dip} solution will be sub-optimum.
+For this reason, in a \gls{prnu}-blind scenario, \gls{dippas} is still able to achieve good performance in terms of \gls{psnr}, but the \gls{auc} is not as good as in the \gls{prnu}-aware scenario.

-Following the same reasoning previously done for the PRNU-aware scenario, we show in Fig.~\ref{fig:best_results_blind} the AUC behaviour as a function of the average PSNR, selecting three diverse DIPPAS parameter configurations for each dataset.
-From these results it seems that DIPPAS cannot achieve better results than \cite{Mandelli2017}, but an important point has to be noticed.
-Indeed, \cite{Mandelli2017} applies different processing to edges and to flat regions, thus removing PRNU traces in concentrated local regions.
-In the next subsection we investigate the effect of this choice.